Skip to main content

 3. Click on your form under Signup forms

-4. Click on `Add field`
+4. Click on `Add new question`

 6. Fill in Title and if you want to, a Description